arifpras/perisai-bot/README.md

 /kei tab incoming bid from 2020 to 2024
 /kei tab awarded bid from 2015 to 2024
-/kei tab incoming and awarded bid from 2022 to 2024
+/kei tab incoming and awarded bid from 2022 to 2024 /kei tab incoming bid from Q2 2025 to Q3 2026

 # Bond plots (with macro analysis)
 /kin plot yield 5 and 10 year from oct 2024 to mar 2025
 /kin plot price 5 year from q3 2023 to q2 2024

-# Combined analysis
+# Dual analysis (Kei table → Kin Perplexity insight)
 /both compare yield 5 and 10 year 2024 vs 2025
-/both auction demand trends 2023 to 2025
+/both auction demand in 2026                    # Single year /both auction demand trends 2023 to 2025        # Year range /both auction demand from q1 2025 to q4 2025    # Quarter range

 # Quick lookup (with business day detection)
 /check 2025-12-08 10 year